HELP! What vinyl do I use and how??? Part 1 - HTV

-Glitter - This product is a thick and chunky like glittery HTV.
+Glitter - This product is thick and chunky like glittery HTV.
 It is also one of the few HTV products that CAN'T be layered on.

 Sparkle - Similar to Glitter HTV however this is not as thick or as chunky as the Glitter and this CAN be layered on.
 Also if you want to give any color of HTV Easy Weed or Stretch a bit of sparkle, use a piece of White Sparkle over top and it will turn into a glittered design!

-Holographic - A funky spin on HTV giving a multi colored element to your design.
+Holographic - A funky spin on HTV giving a multi-colored element to your design.
 This is NOT able to be layered on.

-Adhesive HTV - This material is like double sided tape that can be ironed!
+Adhesive HTV - This material is like double-sided tape that can be ironed!
 When used with heat foil it gives an amazing distressed look to your design.
 (I will do a post and video about this one soon)

-Here are a couple little tips:
+Here are a couple of little tips: